damongolding/Flash-screenshot/README.md

 # AS3 Flash screenshot saver

-I basically use this for Flash banners when a animated GIF fallback is needed
+I basically use this for Flash banners when a animated GIF fallback is needed.
+The script creates jpgs which you can download (single or all)
 ### Usage

 Include the script and enable it: